bbopt/nomad/README.txt

 Batch Mode:
 There are examples in batch mode in examples/basic/batch/.
-In each directory, the blackbox (usually named bb) may be compiled using the provided makef.
+In each directory, the blackbox (usually named bb) are compiled by default.
 The problem may be resolved using NOMAD and the parameter file: nomad param.txt